codr7/claes/README.md

 &42
 ```

-Dereferencing is as simple as calling without arguments.
+Dereferencing is as easy as calling without arguments.

 ```
   (&42)